PostgREST/postgrest-docs/api.rst

 .. note::

-  If an overloaded function has a single ``json`` or ``jsonb`` unnamed parameter, PostgREST will call this function as a fallback provided that no other overloaded function is found with the parameters sent in the request.
+  If an overloaded function has a single ``json`` or ``jsonb`` unnamed parameter, PostgREST will call this function as a fallback provided that no other overloaded function is found with the parameters sent in the POST request.

-To upload raw binary, the parameter type must be ``bytea`` and the header ``Content-Type: application/octet-stream`` must be included in the request.
-Similarly, to upload raw text, the parameter type must be ``text`` and the header ``Content-Type: text/plain`` must be included in the request.
+To send raw binary, the parameter type must be ``bytea`` and the header ``Content-Type: application/octet-stream`` must be included in the request.
+Similarly, to send raw text, the parameter type must be ``text`` and the header ``Content-Type: text/plain`` must be included in the request.

 .. _s_procs_array: